-By Hayley Pollock MACN (Undergraduate)
+By Hayley Pollock MACN(Student)

 Moving through a degree in nursing is really exciting, however, it can also feel bizarre at times.
 Suddenly, you’re out on placement, with real patients who are relying on nurses to care for them.
 This is an enormous responsibility that nurses take very seriously but, as a student, it can be utterly terrifying.

 Today, I want to share my own experiences with these feelings throughout my degree to highlight to student nurses who feel the same that you are not alone and share the strategies that have helped me!

 In my first semester of third year, a lecturer told us that on our third-year placements we have the scope of practice of a registered nurse.
 She explained that this was the time to practice all of the skills we have learnt in the countless hours of labs because, in a few short months, we will actually be registered nurses.
 I laughed.
 How have I done such a good job of fooling people into thinking I am at all capable of this?